 Other Tricks of the Trade

-Test everything that’s related to content technology.
-This includes making sure that your site works for major browsers and on different devices, fully integrate your social media, make sure all the links, buttons work and, finally, make it easy for the user to connect and follow you in terms of social media, newsletter and contact information.
+Test everything related to content technology.
+This includes making sure that your site works for major browsers and on different devices, fully integrating your social media, making sure all the links and buttons work and, finally, making it easy for the user to connect and follow you in terms of social media, newsletter and contact information.

 Also, if you’re someone who believes in colour psychology and it’s relevant for your content, read this post on how colour influences our decisions when it comes to content.